compleatang/legal-markdown/README.md

 Then you can describe the functionality that you require in the YAML front-matter.
 In the YAML front-matter you will simply add the following fields: `level-1` and then the `: ` followed by what the format you would like it to be in.
 Currently there are a few possible options at this time (for those using pandoc at least):

 1. `level-1: 1.` will format that level of the list as 1.
 2. 3. etc.; This is the default functionality;
 2. `level-1: (1)` will provide for the same numbering only within parenteticals rather than followed by a period;
 3. `level-1: A.` will format with capital letters followed by a period (e.g, A., B., C., etc.);
 4. `level-1: (A)` will format the same as the above only with the capital letters in a parentetical;
 5. `level-1: a.` will format with lowercase letters followed by a period;
 6. `level-1: (a)` will format with lowercase letters within a parentethical;
 7. `level-1: I.` will format with capital Roman numerals followed by a period;
 8. `level-1: (I)` will format with capital Roman numerals within a parententical;
 9. `level-1: i.` will format with lowercase Roman numerals followed by a period;
 10. `level-1: (i)` will format with lowercase Roman numerals within a parententical..

 Obviously you will replace `level-1` with `level-2`, etc. Although this functionality was built into the gem, it is generally not the best practice.
 A better practice is to let the gem make the replacements and reformat the markdown and then use your rendering system and its default reference documents to set the styles you need.

+## No Reset Function

+Sometimes in legal documents (particularly in laws) you want to build multiple structured header levels, but you do not want to reset all of the headers when going up the tree.
+For example, in some laws you will have Chapters, Parts, Sections, ... and you will want to track Chapters, Parts and Sections but when you go up to Parts you will not want to reset the Sections to one.

+This functionality is built in with a `no-reset` function.
+You simply add a `no-reset` field to your YAML header and note the headers that you do not want to reset by their l., ll. notation.
+Separate those levels you do not want reset with commas.
+Example YAML line:

+    ~~~
+    no-reset: l., ll., lll.
+    ~~~

+This will not reset level-1, level-2, or level-3 when it is parsing the document and those levels will be numbered sequentially through the entire block rather than reseting when going to a higher block, levels not in this reset, e.g., llll. and lllll. will be reset when going up a level in the tree.
+Obviously the level 1 headers will never reset.

 ## Example